swri-robotics/marti_common/swri_roscpp/readme.md

 ...
 ```

 You can then start declaring and reading in configuration values, giving a long living pointer to a variable for each.
 This variable is changed on a dynamic reconfigure of that parameter.
-Be sure to lock the parameter mutex you can get by calling the `params.mutex()` function or by using the `.get()` function on each `*Param`.
+Be sure to lock the parameter mutex before reading any of these parameters.
+You can do this by calling the `params.mutex()` function and manually locking/unlocking it, or by using the `.get()` function on each `*Param` to do it automatically.

 ```cpp
   FloatParam flt;